 7. Research phone providers and SIM cards

 Unfortunately I did not take this advice.
-It ended up costing me £5 per day to use my phone in Chile, which totalled around £90 in all – not really ideal.
-I should have copied my friends and bought a cheap £20 pre-paid SIM card to last me through the holiday.
+It ended up costing me over £5 per day to use my phone in Chile, which totalled more than £100 in all – not really ideal.
+I should have copied my friends and bought a cheap £20 pre-paid SIM card to last me through the trip.
 No hidden costs or worries about using too much 4G or sending too many texts!

 8. Exercise on the plane

 I have a fear of deep-vein-thrombosis and other travel-related health conditions, but I’ve always been told that you can minimise the risks by moving around and keeping slightly active during the flight.
 Even a trip to the loo every few hours is better than sitting still for 14 hours, so take the time to walk up and down the length of the plane at least once.

 9. Book an aisle seat

 I learnt this the hard way.
 On the way to Chile I was sat next to an older couple, and I had no problems being next to the window until I needed to pop to the loo half way through the flight and they both refused to stand up or move.
 This resulted in me accidentally tripping and sitting on a complete stranger’s lap – so that worked well for everyone involved… So, lesson learned.
 If you can, book an aisle seat so you are free to walk to the toilet whenever you need to and stretch your legs out into the aisle.
 Also, maybe don’t be that person who won’t move to let someone pee… just saying.